Attention-Network/code-night-challenge-1/README.md

 Venue:

-The Attention Network (offline only)
+The Attention Network (live coding happens here)

 Online submissions:

 We will take project branch (read further instructions below) pushes in the main challenge repository (folder) after the event ends midnight.
 We will promote and possibly sponsor good projects.

-Timing:
+Code Night Timing:

 6pm till midnight